Lesson 15. Commands and Instructions

 Gramática

-The imperative is used to give orders, commands, and make requests.
-In English it is also used when giving instructions.
+The imperative mood is used to issue commands, give orders, make requests, or provide instructions.

 Infinitive Imperative